-Q.1 Discuss the concept and domains of leadership.
-Also highlight scope of leadership.
+Q.1 Highlight the nature, domain and scope of leadership.

 The following traits are common among the most successful school leaders.

 1. They Understand the Importance of Building Community

 Effective school leaders build and sustain reciprocal family and community partnerships and leverage those partnerships to cultivate inclusive, caring and culturally responsive school communities.
 To build these community networks it is essential that school leaders are visible in their schools and community, develop trust and create a sense of transparency and shared purpose with parents, staff, community members and students.